Apollo 13 is a 1995 film directed by Ron Howard.

 Andy (CAPCOM - WHITE): They just tore the bag.

-Flatline: The flight surgeon at the control room freaks out when the astronauts' monitors flatline, but they hear their voices through the radios fine, and the director assures him that the astronauts simply took their medical leads off.
+- Flatline: Charles Berry, the flight surgeon at the control room, freaks out when the astronauts' monitors flatline, but they hear their voices through the radios fine, and the director assures him that the astronauts simply took their medical leads off.
 They did so because they were tired of hearing the operators fuss about their medical condition.
 Given that they were freezing, exhausted (unable to properly sleep), Haise was legitimately sick, and they were all under incredible stress, Berry had actual cause to be concerned for their health, but the astronauts were having none of it.
 (This was Artistic License in part.
 Jack Swigert couldn't use the biomed system because the LM only had connections for Fred and Jim.)

 Henry: Well, it's more dramatic now.
 Suddenly people are...